Chapter 16 Distraction and learning

 16.5 Rewards make distractors more distracting

-We have a dog in my household named Hugo.
+We have a dog in my household, and his name is Hugo.
 Most of the time, Hugo doesn’t pay a lot of attention to me or to the other people in the house.

-But when one of us starts shoveling wet dog food into Hugo’s bowl, the impact of the spoon against the ceramic bowl makes a characteristic ringing sound, and Hugo will leap to attention.
+But when one of us starts shoveling dog food into Hugo’s bowl, the impact of the food against the ceramic bowl makes a characteristic ringing sound, and Hugo will leap to attention.
 Hugo has learned to associate the ringing sound with the reward of food.

 The best strategy for participants to maximise their earnings was to completely ignore the distractor and its color.
 You already know from chapter 5 that people can’t do that: the odd-colored distractor will slow them down.
 The new factor here was whether the distractor that indicated the reward would be 10¢ would affect people any differently than the distractor that indicated the reward for that trial would be just 1¢.